erhant/circomkit/README.md

 ### Using Circomkit in Code

-All CLI commands can be used with the same name and arguments within Circomkit.
+All CLI commands other than `init` can be used with the same name and arguments within Circomkit.

 ```ts
 import {Circomkit} from 'circomkit';